Shringar Nagaraj

-Biography
+Early life and education

-Born in Bangalore on 16 July 1939, he did a Bachelor of Commerce from MES College in Malleswaram and a Bachelor of Laws from Government Law College.
-He belongs to daivadnya Brahmin community.
-He has two sons and two daughters- Ramkumar, film actor and son-in-law of Rajkumar and Pranam, who is blessed with psychic insights.
+Born in Bangalore on 16 July 1939, he graduated with a Bachelor of Commerce from MES College in Malleswaram and a Bachelor of Laws from the Government Law College in the 1960s.

+Career

-He renounced his traditional gold jewellery profession with the imposition of the Gold Control Act and took up photography - His creative talent made him a very well known photographer in Bangalore.
-He was popular amongst celebrities in the film industry as a photographer as well as a cameraman, which led him to take up acting in the movies.
+Nagaraj renounced his traditional gold jewellery profession with the imposition of the Gold Control Act and took up photography.
+His creative talent made him a well-known photographer in Bangalore.
+He was popular amongst celebrities in the film industry as a photographer as well as a cameraman, which led him to take up acting in movies.

-He got his first break in Kannada films as a supporting role opposite Rajkumar in Sipayi Ramu; besides, he acted in almost 25 Kannada films, such as Bangaaradha Manushya, Haalu Jenu, Chelisuva Modagalu, Shabdavedi and more.
-He also acted in other movies such as Ranganayaki and Katha Sangama.
-He acted as the hero opposite Kalpana in Kesarina Kamala.
+He got his first break in Kannada films in a supporting role with Rajkumar in Sipayi Ramu (1972).
+In 1973 he debuted as a hero opposite Kalpana in Kesarina Kamala.
+He has acted in almost 25 Kannada films such as Bangaradha Manushya, Katha Sangama, Ranganayaki, Haalu Jenu, Chalisuva Modagalu and Shabdavedi.

-He also owned and ran a travel agency called Shringar Tours.
+Nagaraj also owned a travel agency called Shringar Tours.
 He has travelled all over the world and photographed beautiful scenes in his travels, which will soon be published.

-His name to fame lies in the fact that when no one was willing to take the risk of making a silent film, he took up that challenge and produced the award-winning Pushpaka Vimana, a silent film, starring Kamal Haasan that won the National Film Award for Best Popular Film Providing Wholesome Entertainment, the President's gold medal, and also the critics applause.
+His name to fame lies in the fact that he took up the challenge and produced the award-winning Pushpaka Vimana, a silent film, starring Kamal Haasan that won the National Film Award for Best Popular Film Providing Wholesome Entertainment, the President's Gold Medal, and a lot of critical acclaim.

+Personal life

+He has two sons and two daughters including actor Ramkumar who is also the son-in-law of Rajkumar and Pranam who is blessed with psychic insight abilities.

+Death

+He died on 16 July 2013.